openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 The unfortunate layout of `Point[]` above derives from _object identity_; that all object instances are uniquely identified.
-Identity enables mutability; in order to mutate a field of an object, we must know _which_ object we are trying to modify.
+Identity enables mutability; in order to mutate a field of an object, we must know _which_ instance we are trying to modify.
 Identity also enables _layout polymorphism_, where subclasses share a common layout prefix with their superclasses, allowing a subclass instance to be safely operated on through a superclass reference.
-Even for classes that eschew mutability and layout polymorphism (which includes most immutable concrete classes), identity can still be observed by various identity-sensitive operations, including object equality (`==`), synchronization, `System::identityHashCode`, weak references, etc.
+Even for classes that eschew mutability and layout polymorphism (which includes most immutable concrete classes), identity can still be observed by various identity-sensitive operations including object equality (`==`), synchronization, `System::identityHashCode`, weak references, etc.

-Identity effectively requires that an object live in exactly one place, and if we want to access it, we go to the source.
+Identity effectively requires that an instance live in exactly one place, and if we want to access it, we go to the source.
 This is why the `Point[]` layout is full of pointers; the array elements are merely references to the actual object.
-And identity requires that the VM pessimistically preserve identity just in case someone might eventually perform an identity-sensitive operation, inhibiting many useful optimizations.
+And identity requires that the VM pessimistically preserve this layout just in case someone might eventually perform an identity-sensitive operation, inhibiting many useful optimizations.
 In the early 90s, "everything is an Object" was an attractive mantra, and the performance costs of identity did not seem onerous at the time, but over time, the costs have increased.

-The basic feature of Valhalla is that some classes may disavow their identity.
+The basic feature of Valhalla is that some classes may disavow object identity.
 Instances of these classes are just their state, and therefore can be routinely flattened into enclosing objects or arrays, and passed by value between methods.
-These classes give up some flexibility -- they must be immutable and cannot be layout-polymorphic -- but in return for giving up these characteristics, are be rewarded with a flatter and denser memory layout and optimized calling conventions.
+These classes give up some flexibility -- they must be immutable and cannot be layout-polymorphic -- but in return are rewarded with a flatter and denser memory layout and optimized calling conventions.
 These so-called _value classes_ combine the expressive power of classes with the runtime behavior of primitives.
 The slogan for Valhalla is:

 > _Codes like a class, works like an int._